Pelargonium odoratissimum (L.) L'Hér.

-Pelargonium odoratissimum is a perennial and relatively flat-growing shrublet with a short thick main stem with extensive herbaceous flowering branches up to 2 feet (60 cm) long.
-The leaves are up to 1.6 inches (6 cm) in diameter, apple green and covered with fine short hairs making them pleasant to touch.
+Pelargonium odoratissimum is a perennial and relatively flat-growing shrublet with a short thick main stem with long herbaceous flowering branches up to 2 feet (60 cm) long.
+The leaves are up to 1.6 inches (6 cm) in diameter, apple green, and covered with fine short hairs making them pleasant to touch.
 They have a strong apple-mint scent.
 The flowers are pale pink and relatively small.
 It flowers throughout the year except for midsummer.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).